Criminal Defense Attorney

 to some frequently-asked

-If you are arrested for assault, contact us immediately.
+If you are arrested for a DUI, contact us immediately.